Five Ways to Keep Your Indoor Air Quality Safe

 Remind your little ghouls, goblins, super heroes and princesses of these safety tips to help keep Trick or Treating SAFE and FUN-

-- Never go trick or treating alone
+- Never go trick or treating alone.
+Be sure to have a parent or group with you.

 - Plan and review your route ahead of time